ricmclaughlin/ricmclaughlin.github.com/_posts/2016-04-01-aws-developer-certification.md

 Availability zone - each availability zone is one or more data centers linked by private networking infrastructure, not public Internet

 Edge Locations - located in densely populated areas designed to deliver fast content to these areas

+There are a number of services on AWS that are free - auto scaling, kinesis, CloudFormation, VPC and IAM.
+AWS provides an SDK in Go, PHP, JavaScript, python and Java but no perl.